Lexi Pana

-Alexis Pana is a Filipino basketball player.
+Alexis Pana (born August 23, 1998) is an American-Filipino professional basketball player for Musel Pikes of the Luxembourg Basketball League.
+She is also contracted with the Goldfields Giants of the NBL1 West.
+She played college basketball for the Central Washington Wildcats.

-Early life and education
+Early life

-Alexis Pana was born on August 23, 1998 to a Filipino mother and a Hawaiian father in Hilo, Hawaii in the United States.
+Pana was born in Hilo, Hawaii, to a Filipino mother and a Hawaiian father.
 She and her siblings learned basketball from her father who once competed at a high school level.
-She attended Hilo High School and Central Washington University for her high school and collegiate studies respectively.
+She attended Hilo High School.

-Career

-College
+College career

 Pana played for the Central Washington Wildcats in the NCAA Division I from 2016 to 2020.

-Club
+Professional career

-Playing mainly as a point guard, Pana often featured at the EuroCup.
-The start of her professional career was delayed by the COVID-19 pandemic.
-Pana became the first former CWU Wildcats to sign a professional contract when she joined CSM Alexandria of Romania in 2021.
-Pana later joined Amicale Steesel of Luxembourg and the Gisa Lions MBC of Germany.
-She last played for Romanian club CS Universitatea Cluj in 2024 and Lithuanian side Kibirkštis-MRU Vilnius from 2024 to 2025.
+In June 2021, after having the start of her professional career delayed due to the COVID-19 pandemic, Pana became the first CWU women's basketball player to sign a professional contract when she joined CSM Alexandria of the Romanian Liga Națională.
+In 28 games during the 2021–22 season, she averaged 13.5 points, 6.1 rebounds, 4.2 assists and 2.7 steals per game.

+For the 2022–23 season, Pana joined Gisa Lions MBC of the German Bundesliga.
+She was one of four non-EU players on its squad, with only three being allowed to be used per game.
+In December 2022, she joined Amicale Steesel of the Luxembourg Basketball League.
+In 13 games for Amicale Steesel to finish the 2022–23 season, she averaged 13.0 points, 4.8 rebounds, 3.3 assists and 1.5 steals per game.

+For the 2023–24 season, Pana joined CS Universitatea Cluj-Napoca of the Romanian Liga Națională.

+For the 2024–25 season, Pana joined Vilniaus Kibirkstis-MRU of the Lithuanian Moterų Krepšinio Lyga.
+She left the team in December 2024 after six league games and seven Eurocup games.

-She also has played for the Pilipinas Aguilas in the 2025 Invitational Tournament of the Women's Maharlika Pilipinas Basketball League (WMPBL).
+In 2025, Pana played for Pilipinas Aguilas in the 2025 Invitational Tournament of the Women's Maharlika Pilipinas Basketball League (WMPBL).
 The Aguilas won the tournament against the UST Golden Tigresses in the finals with Pana named as the Finals MVP.
 She left the team thereafter.

+In November 2025, Pana joined Musel Pikes of the Luxembourg Basketball League.

+She is set to join the Goldfields Giants of the NBL1 West in Australia for the 2026 season.

+In June 2026, Pana was signed in by Cheongju KB Stars for the 2026–27 season of the Women's Korean Basketball League.

 National team

 Pana is unable to play for the Philippines national 5-on-5 team as a "local" under FIBA eligibility rules since she was not able to acquire a Philippine passport before reaching the age of 16.
 She can only play as a "naturalized" player, only one of which is allowed to play in a national team at a time.

 Pana however has played for the Philippines national 3x3 team where such restrictions are more lenient.
-She has represented the country at the FIBA 3×3 Women’s Series in 2025.
+She has represented the country at the FIBA 3×3 Women's Series in 2025.